Case study: £19,000 settlement for physical and psychological injury

 Our client sustained pain in his leg, ankle, back and neck, and also suffered a psychological injury.

-The claim was submitted to the Defendant and liability was admitted.
+Our Personal Injury solicitors submitted a claim to the Defendant and liability was admitted.

-A medical report was obtained for our client’s orthopaedic injuries and the majority of his injuries resolved within six months of the accident date, however, an MRI was recommended on his neck due to a suspected trapped nerve.
-Furthermore, a referral for a psychological assessment was recommended given what he experienced that day.
+We obtained a medical report for our client’s orthopaedic injuries and the majority of his injuries resolved within six months of the accident date.
+However, the report recommended an MRI on our client’s neck due to a suspected trapped nerve.
+Furthermore, it recommended a referral for a psychological assessment given what he experienced that day.

-Two settlement offers were received by the Defendant: one in the sum of £10,000 which would be withdrawn after 21 days, and a Part 36 offer of £9,000.
-Our Personal Injury team discussed with our client the difference between the offers and the effect these would have on the claim, and he decided not to accept either offer at that stage and proceed to finalising medical evidence.
+The Defendant offered two settlement offers: one in the sum of £10,000 which would be withdrawn after 21 days, and a Part 36 offer of £9,000.
+Our team discussed the difference between the offers with our client and the effect these would have on the claim.
+He decided not to accept either offer at that stage and proceed to finalising medical evidence.

-The Defendant arranged the MRI scan for our client, which we sent onto the Consultant Orthopaedic Surgeon to arrange a re-examination and a Psychiatrist was instructed.
-The reports confirmed that our client should undergo a further MRI, specifically of his lumbosacral spine, and the Psychologist confirmed he was experiencing Post-Traumatic Stress Disorder (PTSD).
+The Defendant arranged the MRI scan for our client, which we sent onto the Consultant Orthopaedic Surgeon to arrange a re-examination.
+We also instructed a Psychiatrist as a result of the psychological injury.
+The reports confirmed that our client should undergo a further MRI, specifically of his lumbosacral spine.
+The Psychologist also confirmed he was experiencing Post-Traumatic Stress Disorder (PTSD).
 We then requested the Defendant arrange the psychological treatment as recommended by the Psychologist.

 The Defendant made an offer of £19,000 to settle the claim.
 We provided our advice to our client and he accepted this in full, alongside the final settlement of the claim.